cy3021561/SelfDrivingCar/README.md

 ## Overview

+A course project developed for the Udemy course "Artificial Intelligence A-Z™ 2023: Build an AI with ChatGPT4 ."
 This project focuses on building a mini self-driving car from scratch using Deep Q-Learning (DQN).
 The AI agent will learn to navigate an environment containing a map, a car, and various features using DQN, a powerful deep reinforcement learning algorithm.
 By training the AI agent with experience replay and different action selection policies, the mini self-driving car will demonstrate its ability to make informed decisions and drive autonomously.

 ## Project Plan